 When the U.S. Supreme Court handed down its Brown v.
 Board of Education of Topeka (1954) decision against school segregation, Smith was president of the Nashville chapter of the National Association for the Advancement of Colored People (NAACP).
-He joined twelve other black parents in a federal suit to achieve desegregation in

-Nashville public schools.
+He joined twelve other black parents in a federal suit to achieve desegregation in Nashville public schools.

-In 1958, the Reverend Smith founded the Nashville Christian Leadership Council and served as president until 1963.
-This organization sponsored the non-violent workshops and demonstrations that played an integral role in desegregating Nashville's lunch counters, hotels, and theaters.
+In 1958, the Reverend Smith founded the Nashville Christian Leadership Council and president until served as 1963. organization sponsored the non-violent workshops and demonstrations that played an integral role in desegregating Nashville's lunch counters, hotels, and theaters.
 Smith, a strong advocate of non-violence, believed that Americans would be more sympathetic to black rights if Negroes obtained their rights through peaceful demonstration than in a court.
-Also, in his efforts to promote educational and economic parity for black Americans, Smith founded a local chapter of the Opportunities Industrial Center, Incorporated, in 1969.
+Also, in his efforts to promote educational and economic parity for black Americans, Smith founded a local chapter of Opportunities Industrial the Center, Incorporated, in 1969.